 |Ectopic testis||The testis is not on its normal descent pathway.
 It can be under the skin, on the thigh, or on the shaft of the penis.|

 Laboratory investigations are not needed unless the patient has bilateral undescended testes.
 In this case, karyotyping is indicated to exclude a female karyotype with adrenogenital syndrome.

 Patients with a nonpalpable unilateral undescended testis should undergo ultrasonography, MRI, or laparoscopy to determine the presence and structure of the testis.

 The treatment of undescended testis is dependent mainly on its location.
-The first step is to wait and see until the infant is 6 months old, as 4 out of 5 patients experience spontaneous descent.
+The 1st step is to wait and see until the infant is 6 months old, as 4 out of 5 patients experience spontaneous descent.

-The next step in the management of inguinal testis that is palpable is hormonal therapy.
+The next step in the management of an inguinal testis that is palpable is hormonal therapy.
 Either human chorionic gonadotropin or gonadotropin-releasing hormone can be used, as both lead to increased testosterone production by Leydig cells of the testis.
 Increased testosterone production is thought to be responsible for the descent of the testis in some patients.

 At 1 year of life, if the testis is not yet in the scrotum, hormonal therapy is deemed to be unsuccessful and surgical treatment is indicated.
 Surgical treatment involves an orchidopexy in which the testis is fixed to the scrotum.

 It is recommended that patients with nonpalpable intra-abdominal testis undergo a laparoscopy that is both diagnostic and therapeutic.
 During laparoscopy, the testis should be identified and fixated on the scrotum.
 The success rate of laparoscopic orchidopexy is 90%.

 Unfortunately, a significant proportion of patients with a previous history of cryptorchidism develop subfertility.
 Additionally, men with a previous history of cryptorchidism have a 32-fold increase in the risk of testicular malignancy in the affected testicle.
 This risk is highest for intra-abdominal testicles.